astro-satyam75/Diamond-price-Analysis/README.md

 # Diamond-price-Analysis

-EDA on diamond price dataset.
+## Perform EDA on diamond price dataset.

+### Perform univariate analysis.
+  - Determine the statistical nature of each attribute
-Perfoming univariate and multivariate analysis.
+### Perform multivariate analysis.
+  - Report observations on the price of diamonds varying with its characteritics.